dearhive/MashShare/readme.txt

 == Changelog ==

 = 2.2.6 =
-* New: New logging function for debug mode which stores all requested shares in /mashsharer/logs/
+* New: New sharebutton logging function for debug mode which stores all requested share counts in wp-content/plugins/mashsharer/logs/

 = 2.2.5 =
 * New: Optional loading of share button scripts and styles into footer.
 See new option in Mashshare->Settings->General settings